 We can assist with Re-mortgages for raising capital for commercial purposes whether it is Buy to Lets or Property Development Projects.
 (We do not handle residential mortgages).

 Rising interest rates is leading many landlords to refinance at the best possible deals and we have lenders who are still maintaining old rates or with very small increases.
-Our Re-mortgages can go up to 80 per cent LTV
+Our Re-mortgages can go up to 80 per cent Loan To Value

 A remortgage is when you swap your current mortgage for another one.
 You can remortgage with your current lender or choose a different one.